-This is especially helpful for the sale of cosmetic, beauty, intimates, or other items that largely end up being “single use”.
-Returnly works with a lot of other retailers, including the recent Untuckit, that offer a lot of single use products.
+This is especially helpful for the sale of cosmetics, beauty, intimates, or other items that largely end up being “single-use”.
+Returnly works with a lot of other retailers, including the recent Untuckit, that offer a lot of single-use products.
 At the end of the day, companies like these have agreed that this sort of refund may be more important for retaining customers and improving their reputation, rather than spending a lot of money returning things that they won’t be able to efficiently resell.
 This makes sense considering that between 20-30% of items purchased online are returned every year!

 Trendservations in technology

 In other technology news, and per our past trendservations, chatbots are becoming even more popular with customers.
 In particular, chatbots have been predicted to drive over $110 billion in retail sales by 2023.
 What’s even crazier, is that chatbots only drive about $7 billion in sales right now.
 This means chatbots will double their impact on online sales every year for the next 4 years.

 Now, there’s still a lot of debate around if people truly prefer talking to computers over real humans.
 But when you look at the numbers, you start to see this argument sway in the direction of the robots.
 A big part of this is that customer service technology has been advancing extremely quick.